 Two Types of Caramel

-There are two different kinds of basic caramel -- a wet caramel where sugar is melted with water (as in this case) and a cooked, or dry, caramel where sugar is cooked by itself until it liquefies and caramelizes.
+There are two different types of basic caramel—a wet caramel where sugar is melted with water (as in this case) and a cooked, or dry, caramel where sugar is cooked by itself until it liquefies and caramelizes.
 This traditional Dobosh torte recipe uses a wet caramel.